mmd-ahd/IBL-BWM-Reward-Circuit-Connectivity/README.md

 To investigate our hypothesis, we implemented a multi-step analysis pipeline:

-1.  **Data Fetching and Preprocessing:** We used the ONE (Open Neurophysiology Environment) API to query and download the relevant LFP (Local Field Potential) data from the IBL database for the specified regions of interest.
+1.  **Data Fetching and Preprocessing:** We used the ONE (Open Neurophysiology Environment) API to query and download the relevant PSTH data from the IBL database for the specified regions of interest.
-2.  **Trial Alignment:** LFP data was aligned to the feedback delivery time for both correct and incorrect trials.
+2.  **Trial Alignment:** PSTH data was aligned to the feedback delivery time for both correct and incorrect trials.
 3.  **Functional Connectivity Analysis:** We computed the Weighted Phase Lag Index (WPLI) between all pairs of ROIs for two distinct time windows:
     * **Pre-Feedback:** A window of 500ms immediately preceding feedback.
     * **Post-Feedback:** A window of 500ms immediately following feedback.